Schalltech/honeycomb-marketplace/README.md

       import ReactDOM from 'react-dom';
       import MicroApp from '@schalltech/honeycomb-react-microapp';

-      // Expose React and ReactDOM globally for the micro apps. window.React = React;
+      // React and ReactDOM are not bundled with the micro app.
+They must be exposed globally for the micro apps. window.React = React;
       window.ReactDOM = ReactDOM;